nuriel77/iri-playbook/docs/installation.rst

 Configuring Values
 ==================

-There are some values you can tweak before the installation runs.
-There are two files you can edit:
+In these two variable files you will find some configuration parameters for the installation:

 .. code:: bash